Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Dispute a debt

-If the matter can’t be resolved, you may be able to appeal the decision.
+Most matters can be resolved quickly.
+If it can’t be resolved, you may be able to appeal it.

 Temporary financial hardship

 Temporary financial hardship is when you experience an extraordinary circumstance that significantly affects your ability to pay essential living costs such as food, accommodation, medical treatment or education costs.